 Laboratory safety glasses will be provided, but students may bring their own pair if desired.
 For Hybrid/Online Students Only: Each student will be required to view an orientation PowerPoint presentation during the first week of class.
 This presentation can be found on the course homepage in D2L under News.
 After viewing the presentation, all online students must complete the orientation quiz, which can be found under the dropdown assignment menu.
 A student will not be considered officially enrolled in the course until the presentation has been viewed and the quiz completed with a 100% score.
 Any submitted work from the student including discussion posts, assignments, etc. will not be given a grade until the presentation has been viewed and the quiz has been submitted.
 Failure to view the presentation and take the quiz before midnight on the last day to add/drop classes will result in the student being automatically dropped from the course.

 TECHNICAL REQUIREMENTS:

-Access to Desire2Learn (D2L), HGTC's student portal for course materials. myHGTC and college email access.
+Access to Desire2Learn (D2L), HGTC's learning management system (LMS) used for course materials.
+Access to myHGTC portal for student self-services.